Jose Miranda Player Props: Twins vs. White Sox

-Jose Miranda and his .375 on-base percentage over his past 10 games (67 points higher than his season-long percentage), will be in action for the Minnesota Twins versus the Chicago White Sox and Michael Kopech on May 2 at 7:10 PM ET.
+Jose Miranda -- with a slugging percentage of .559 in his past 10 games, including four extra-base hits -- will be in action for the Minnesota Twins versus the Chicago White Sox, with Lucas Giolito on the mound, on May 4 at 2:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Royals.
+In his most recent game he had a hitless showing (0-for-2) against the White Sox.

 Jose Miranda Game Info & Props vs. the White Sox